-While my husband, Dale, attended Bible School I had the good fortune to work as a secretary for a missionary who pioneered east Africa following World War II.
-Charles and Mary Greenaway left the comforts of the US to be some of the first American missionaries to set up stations in parts of the french-speaking countries there.
-The stories he told were fascinating and adventurous, yet filled with danger, God’s protection and a testament to their faith in God.
+While my husband attended Bible School I had the opportunity to work as a secretary for a missionary who pioneered east Africa following World War II.
+Charles and Mary Greenaway left the US to become one of the first American missionaries to set up stations in parts of the french-speaking countries in west Africa.
+The stories he told were fascinating and adventurous, yet filled with danger; God’s protection was evident.
 Students at the college were drawn to this elder statesman who loved the souls of lost men and women.

-From my early days in living for Christ, I have been serious about sharing the hope of redemption from sin with many people.
+From my early days in living for Christ, I have been serious about sharing the hope of redemption through Christ with people.
 I’ve known many “good people” who rather than trusting Christ and His sacrifice on the Cross for salvation (Eph.
-2:8-9) continue relying upon their own goodness for salvation… but this cannot save anyone.
+2:8-9) continue relying upon their own goodness for salvation… but our goodness cannot save us.
 The Bible says, that it is not by our works of righteousness, but according to His mercy (through Christ’s sacrifice), He saves us.
-Acknowledging Christ as Saviour and Lord is the only way to God the Father.

 In the year 2000, I ended up living in Romania unexpectedly.
 We were in the midst of adopting our four children when it became apparent I would need to stay and live there in order to keep the process moving.
 What we thought would be 30-60 days ended up being 11 months.
-This allowed me to serve as the missions field-director of Living Waters Mission and I very much took to this task.
-I look forward to returning to Romania to visit and minister to women there as God provides opportunities for me to do so.
+This allowed me to serve as the missions field-director of Living Waters Mission and I loved this work.
+I always look forward to returning to Romania to visit and minister to women there.

 I live a simple life by American standards.
-My philosophy is to live minimally and as a good steward, allowing me to return to God what He has given me for use in His Kingdom.
-He has blessed me beyond measure and I am so grateful for His abundance of love, grace and provision.
+My philosophy is to live minimally, as a good steward, multiplying the talents I’ve been entrusted with (Matthew 25:14-30) and returning to God what He has given to me.
+He has blessed me beyond measure and I am so grateful for His abundance of love, grace, and provision.
 He is faithful!